MicrosoftDocs/VBA-Docs/api/Access.NavigationButton.SizeToFit.md

 # NavigationButton.SizeToFit method (Access)

-You can use the **SizeToFit** method to size a control so that it fits the text or image that it contains.
+Use the **SizeToFit** method to size a control so that it fits the text or image that it contains.

 ## Syntax